plone/volto/docs/source/configuration/internalproxy.md

 * The client side Volto JavaScript files precooked HTML (SSR) is served from http://localhost:3000/ by the Node.js server process
 * The client JavaScript does API requests for content and other data on the same url at http://localhost:3000/++api++/
-* The Node.js service its internal proxy requests the data from the Plone content backend api and delivers back json to the frontend.
+* The Node.js service its internal proxy requests the data from the Plone content backend API and delivers back json to the frontend.
 * The web browser application is happy, because all connections go through the same URL and no CORS related security issues will be triggered.